Christmas Horror Movies: It’s Beginning To Look A Lot Like Murder

 Members of an archaeological dig in Finland discover the real Santa Claus.
 However, the genuine article is not as friendly as the legends would have you believe.
 That is to say, after he’s freed, children start going missing.
 Despite the surface-level similarity to Sint, this is a much better mix of horror and comedy.

 A Christmas Horror Story

 Christmas horror movies don’t tend to be anthologies, so this movie is the rare exception.
-(And y’all know I’m a gal who loves anthologies.)
+(And y’all know I’m a gal who loves anthologies–check out my list of 21st Century Horror Anthologies.)
 Anyway, Dangerous Dan, a DJ played by William Shatner, stars in the story that works as the framing device.
 He works his shift, cranking tunes at the radio station while various Christmas horror stories–see the title–take place all over town.

 (available on Shudder and for rental on various streamers)

 Although Krampus makes an appearance in A Christmas Horror Story, he’s not the focus like he is in this film.
 If you’re unfamiliar with Krampus, then all you need to know is that the only scarier Christmas demon is the Elf on the Shelf.
 Originating in Central Europe, Krampus is kind of the dark side of Santa–the good Santa, not the one who’s murdering the kids in all these other movies.
 Basically, if you’re naughty, Krampus will come for you.
 And that’s what he does in this movie.
 While this isn’t the only Krampus movie, it’s by far the best, even if it did garner mixed reviews.

 (available on Fubo, whatever that is, and for rental on various streamers)

 So there’s a mix of Christmas horror movies.
 Did I leave out any of your favorites?
 Let us know in the comments or come tell us on social media.

 featured image via Warner Bros and Amblin Entertainment